zelronchain/azure-blockchain-projects/Readme.md

 ##kinakuta
 Formal verification of Smart Contracts workgroup repo.
 Home to documentation, best practices and tools for improving the reliability and security of Smart Contract development.

+*This project has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.*